 Where can I eat my picnic?

 We have several picnic tables around site, with a large area in the mill garden which is next to toilet and handwashing facilities.
 There’s also a quieter picnic area by the mill pond and, of course, you are welcome to eat your picnic in our Playbarn as well.
 If you’ve brought a comfy blanket, we don’t mind you popping it down on the grass in these picnic areas.
+Please note, visitors are not permitted to bring alcohol to consume on site.

 I have a pet that I can no longer look after, can I donate it to Sacrewell?